Cazra/Pwnee2D/README.txt

 Pwnee is a Java-based 2D game engine using Java's AWT and Swing libraries.

-I'll eventually get around to expanding this README and creating some example applications.
-Hang in there until then!

 All components and examples of Pwnee unless otherwise specified, have been developed and tested on a 64-bit computer running Windows 7, but it should also be able to run on any computer with at least Java 6 properly installed.